The Chalk Line: Plot

 Paula, now alone, receives a phone call from Clara.
 Distressed, she phones the police, who report that the call was made from Paula's cellphone and ask she take a psychological examination.
 Still believing Clara to be alive, Paula steals a collection of files from an officer's desk and finds a case strikingly similar to Clara's: a 17-year-old Swiss girl named Ingrid found dead in France, suffering from malnutrition, with a paper angel placed next to her.
 Paula returns home and notices a drawing Clara had made of her neighbour and friend, Eduardo, from inside their house.
 Believing Eduardo has kidnapped Clara, she calls the police and wanders over to his house.

 In a flashback, Eduardo is seen carrying Clara onto the road, telling her to follow the centre line, not to talk, and to walk towards a police checkpoint ahead.
 During a dinner party at Paula and Simón's, Eduardo is shown putting a shard of glass in the jam.
 Later, he attempts to abduct Clara but is foiled as Simón returns home, managing to steal Paula's cellphone.

-Eduardo stabs Clara and drags her down to his basement.
+Eduardo stabs Paula and drags her down to his basement.
 Paula realises Eduardo kidnapped Ingrid when she was 12 and imprisoned her in the basement, where she gave birth to Clara.
 Eduardo forces Paula to reveal how she knew.
 She tells him about the police files, and while Eduardo tries to find them, she throws Clara a piece of chalk so she can hide.
 When Eduardo returns, Paula distracts him long enough for Clara to escape and find help.
 As Clara tentatively makes her way outside, she tries to call to Simón but is abducted yet again by Eduardo's wife, Maite.
 The next morning, Eduardo's house is raided by police.
-Clara and Paula are shown having a video call: Clara has been reunited with her grandmother, and Paula and Simón have moved to the city.
+Clara and Paula are shown having a video call: Clara has been reunited with her grandmother, and Paula, now pregnant, have moved to the city with Simón.